rahulpudurkar/Hospital-Management-System/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the License file for details.

 ## Contact